kaikokeke/kaikokeke/packages/environment/common/src/lib/types/README.md

 # Environment Types

-The types used in the environment module.
+The types used in the environment library.

 - [Property](./property.type.ts): An environment property value.
 - [Properties](./properties.type.ts): A set of environment properties required to run the application.